AMSAT-NA/PacSatFSKBoard/NOTES.md

 # TODO

+Remove the 0 ohm resistor between the LNA and BPF.
+You can remove the inductor there to disconnect the sections.

 Add the SAFE\_MODE pin to the board, if necessary.

 Modify the board1/board2 resistor notes to say that putting in a 40K